 Section 1.
 Standing committees of the Assembly, which are established by the Assembly and whose members are appointed by the Assembly, shall include:

 a.
-The Admissions Policy Committee - helps to develop undergraduate admissions policy.
-The Committee advises the Admissions Office and acts as a review committee in special cases.
-The Committee submits to the Assembly an annual report that includes a freshman profile developed by the Admissions Office.
+The Admission Policy Advisory Committee helps to develop undergraduate admission policy.
+The Committee advises the office of Undergraduate Admission and acts as a review committee in special cases.
+The Committee submits to the Assembly’s Academic Affairs Committee an annual report that includes a freshman profile developed by Undergraduate Admission.

 b.
-Faculty Compensation Board - works with the Committee on Planning and Resources to improve compensation for all faculty of the College.
+The Faculty Compensation Board works with the Committee on Planning and Resources to improve compensation for all university faculty.
 It informs itself of evolving statutes and regulations that deal with matters of faculty compensation and discusses with the administration ways to present faculty concerns to state agencies including the General Assembly, Governor’s Office, State Council for Higher Education, and the Department of Planning and Budget.
 The Board reports annually to the Assembly.

-d.
-Faculty Research Committee - fosters and promotes research activity at the College.
+c.
+The Faculty Research Committee fosters and promotes research activity at the university.
 It administers a program of subsidized faculty research, establishes procedures governing the program, solicits applications, reviews them, and selects grant recipients for recommendation to the Provost.
-The Committee reports annually to the Assembly.
+The Committee reports annually to the Assembly’s Faculty Affairs Committee.

-e.
-The Library Policy Advisory Committee - in consultation with the Dean of University Libraries advises the Assembly, the President, and Provost on policy consistent with standards of accrediting agencies.
-It reports in writing at least once a year to the Assembly.
+d.
+The University Library Committee, in consultation with the Dean of University Libraries, advises the Assembly, the President, and Provost on policy consistent with standards of accrediting agencies.
+It reports in writing at least once a year to the Assembly’s Academic Affairs Committee.

 University-wide Advisory Committees

 Section 1.
 University-wide committees may be established as the Provost or other appropriate person deems necessary upon consultation with the Executive Committee.
-A University-wide committee is a committee which affects more than one faculty or school or significantly affects the University's resource allocation or education mission.
-Purposes and charges for such University-wide committees shall be determined by the Provost or other appropriate person upon consultation with the Executive Committee.
+A university-wide committee is a committee which affects more than one faculty or school or significantly affects the university’s resource allocation or educational mission.
+Purposes and charges for such university-wide committees shall be determined by the Provost or other appropriate person upon consultation with the Executive Committee.

 Section 2.
-On the advice of the Executive Committee, the Assembly shall recommend to the appropriate appointing authority, in a timely manner, the individuals who represent the faculty on search committees for University-wide administrative positions including President, Provost, Vice-Presidents, and Dean of University Libraries, and on all university-wide standing and ad hoc committees other than long-range planning and long-range advisory committees.
+On the advice of the Executive Committee, the Assembly shall recommend to the appropriate appointing authority, in a timely manner, the individuals who represent the faculty on search committees for university-wide administrative positions including President, Provost, Vice Presidents, and Dean of University Libraries, and on all university-wide standing and ad-hoc committees other than long-range planning and long-range advisory committees.
 Terms of office shall be recommended by the Assembly.
-Except as specified in Article VII, section 3 of these Bylaws, each constituency has the right of representation on every university-wide committee.
-Each constituency may recommend faculty, administrators, or professional staff to represent it on University-wide committees if appropriate.
+Except as specified in VII.3, each constituency has the right of representation on every university-wide committee.
+Care should be taken to ensure representation of NTE faculty and Arts & Sciences faculty from graduate programs.
+Each constituency may recommend faculty, administrators, or professional staff to represent it on university-wide committees if appropriate.

 Section 3.
-Long-range planning or long-range advisory committees of the university shall include the President, Vice-President and most recent past President of the Assembly.
+Long-range planning or long-range advisory committees of the university shall include the President, Vice President, and most recent past President of the Assembly.
 On the advice of the Executive Committee, other faculty members of any such committees shall be approved by the Assembly.
-(See Article IV, Section 4 of these Bylaws.)

 The rules contained in the current edition of Robert’s Rules of Order Newly Revised shall govern the Assembly in all cases to which they are applicable and in which they are not inconsistent with these bylaws and any special rules of order the Assembly may adopt.